Kickstart Inclusion in 90 Days

 By Dr Nicole Ponsford, Founding CEO of the Global Equality Collective

-The GEC Platform offers a structured journey to build positive, inclusive cultures — no matter where you’re starting from.
+The GEC Platform offers a structured roadmap to build positive, inclusive cultures — no matter where you’re starting from.

 After 90 days, schools and trusts have a clear, data-driven understanding of their culture of inclusion and belonging — grounded in staff and student voice.
 Leadership teams move from insight to action with a focused, evidence-based plan that is transparent, measurable, and tailored to their community.
 The result is stronger engagement, greater trust, and the foundations for sustainable cultural change.